darrenbeckley/PlasmaFastLED/README.md

 - [FastLED](https://fastled.io/)

+PlatformIO should automatically download and install the core, platform and library when you first open the project folder in VS Code.

+If this does not happen automatically when you open the project folder then try building the project, as that should also make PlatformIO download and install all required components.

-You can get PlatformIO to install the core, platform and library by simply opening the example project in VSCode and building it.
-The required components will be automatically downloaded and installed by PlatformIO.
-Note that downloading and installation will take some time to complete.
+Note that downloading and installing these components will take some time to complete.

 ## Settings in platformio.ini